stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 The tooling creates each new context as a copy of files in `tf/contexts/template/`.
 It copies the `standard.tfvars` file to create the tfvars files for new units.
 You can actually create and edit the contexts with any method.
 The tooling will automatically find all of the contexts in the directory `tf/contexts/`.

-To avoid compatibility issues between systems, I recommend that you use context and environment names that only include lowercase letters, numbers and hyphen characters, with the first character being a lowercase letter.
-Avoid defining context names that are longer than 12 characters.
-Use environment names that are 7 characters or less.
+To avoid compatibility issues between systems, we should use context and environment names that only include lowercase letters, numbers and hyphen characters, with the first character being a lowercase letter.
+For usability, we should avoid environment and edition names that are longer than 7 characters.

 > Contexts exist to provide configurations for TF.
 To avoid coupling live resources directly to contexts, the tooling does not pass the name of the active context to the TF code, only the `environment` name that the context specifies.